SMC, DEMC and TAT – Pioneers of the Hong Kong Electric Fan Industry

 Din Wai Electrical Manufacturing Company (DEMC)

 Founded in 1949 (although not incorporated until 1970), Din Wai Electrical Manufacturing (電威電器製造廠) was a leading electric manufacturer and its DEMC brand of fans was popular at home and abroad.
-The firm is named after its founder Lee King (李敬, 1913-1978) whose alias was Chung-Wai (仲威) and Din being the Chinese word for electric.
-Raised in Canton, Lee King’s father died early so he had to quit school to support his family by going into business.
+The firm was founded by Lee Yee (李意) and his younger brother Lee King (李敬, 1913-1978) whose alias was Chung-Wai (仲威) and the firm derived its name from the last character of the brother’s name Wai combined with Din which is the Chinese character for electric.
+Raised in Canton, the father of the Lee brothers died early so he had to quit school to support his family by going into business.

-He achieved success in Canton early on but had to start all over again in Hong Kong when he arrived in 1949.
+He achieved success in Canton early on making adapters with his brothers but had to start all over again in Hong Kong when he arrived in 1949.
 Due to limited capital, Din Wai started out as a simple workshop in Sham Shui Po but over time the firm grew thanks to its high-quality products.

 In the mid-1970s, the electric fan market in the US took off as consumers there tried to find low cost energy solutions during the energy crisis and a Florida businessman named William Wallo, who came across the DEMC fan in his neighbor’s house, became the exclusive distributor of DEMC fans in the US through his company Gulf Coast Fans Ltd. The arrangement was such that Gulf Coast bought from Mid West Electronic of Chicago, the exclusive importer of DEMC fans in the US, which in turn bought from Pax & Co in HK, the exclusive agent handling exports to the US appointed by DEMC.